How sending commands to a tracker works over GPRS

 How do we send commands to the trackers

-1. The most common way is to use SMS to send commands from server to GPS tracker since SMS works both ways always.
+1. The most common way is to use SMS to send commands from server to GPS tracker since SMS always works both ways.

 2. Another common way is to make sure that the tracker keeps the connection opened.
 This is often called "heartbeat", "sync" or similar.
 A mobile network will typically close a GPRS session that has been idle for 3 minutes, therefore the tracker needs to send small amounts of data to keep the connection opened.
 Another alternative is to have a position update rate faster than once per 3 minutes.